-The OECD iLibrary provides access to over 400 statistical series from the Organisation for Economic Cooperation and Development, 6,500 eBooks and 3,500 working papers from the 1960s to present.
-35 countries are members of the OECD.
+The OECD data platform provides access to over 400 statistical series from the Organisation for Economic Cooperation and Development, as well as eBooks and working papers.
+37 countries are members of the OECD.

 The platform also includes data from the International Energy Agency (IEA); Nuclear Energy Agency (NEA); PISA (Programme for International Student Assessment) and the International Transport Forum (ITF).

 OECD statistical data can be exported to Excel, CSV, XML and PC-axis formats.
 Ready-made Excel tables and PDF files of headline series are also available.
 OECD Main Economic Indicators' subject and country tables are also available in multiple formats.
 The principal OECD statistical themes are:

 - Main Economic Indicators

 - Education, science, technology and R&D

 - Labour markets

 - International direct investment / FDI

 International Energy Agency data is available via this catalogue record.